i-VRESSE/haddock3-webapp/docs/portal.md

 4. combines portal user info with the webapp user info

 The portal mode can be enabled by setting the `HADDOCK3WEBAPP_CSB_PORTAL` environment variable to a thruthy value like `1`.
+The portal expects the haddock3 webapp to be running on a subpath of the portal, so the `HADDOCK3WEBAPP_PREFIX` environment variable should be set to something like `/haddock30`.

 ## Mock portal